resque/resque/README.markdown

 That's it!
 You can now create Resque jobs from within your app.

-To start a worker, add this to your Rakefile in RAILS_ROOT:
+To start a worker, add this to your Rakefile in `RAILS_ROOT`:

     require 'resque/tasks'